 NEPA is often referred to as the "Magna Carta" of environmental laws.
 It provides the public with an opportunity to weigh in on the development of major federal actions, like the approval of the Atlantic Coast Pipeline.
 The Council on Environmental Quality (CEQ) requested comment on whether, among other things, these processes should be streamlined.
 They hinted at efforts to reduce opportunities for public participation and reducing the thoroughness of environmental reviews.

 CBF opposes any efforts that weaken NEPA and reduce opportunities for citizens to be involved in decisions that will impact the Chesapeake Bay.
 We continue to monitor developments and are awaiting CEQ's announcement of a proposed rule.

 Read our blog, We Give A *BLEEP* About NEPA.
 You Should Too.

 WOTUS (WATERS OF THE UNITED STATES)

-In 2015, EPA finalized a new definition of 'Waters of the United States (WOTUS) that provided clarity about what types of wetlands require Section 402 and Section 404 Clean Water Act permits that are essential to Bay restoration.
+In 2015, EPA finalized the Clean Water Rule, defining "Waters of the United States" (WOTUS) in a way that provided clarity about what types of wetlands require Section 402 and Section 404 Clean Water Act permits, which are essential to Bay restoration.
 In response to President Trump's Executive Order 13778 entitled "Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the 'Waters of the United States' Rule," EPA and the Army Corps of Engineers initiated a two-step process to repeal and replace the Clean Water Rule.
 On September 12, 2019, the agencies finalized the repeal of the rule.
 Their replacement rule is expected later this year.